 Mt.
 Vic’s rival, Te Ahumairangi Hill is on the other side of the city, also along the town belt, and known as the “alternative” best view of Wellington.

 Personally, I prefer the view at the Mt.
-Vic lookout, but Te Ahumairangi Hill is not to be missed with its untouched atmosphere and secluded experience.
+Vic lookout, but Te Ahumairangi Hill is not to be missed with its untouched atmosphere and secluded experience as part of your walks around Wellington.
 I was able to spot quite a few Tui birds while I was there, simply due to the lack of people and how quiet the place was.